maplibre/maplibre.github.io/content/news/2023-04-14-maplibre-newsletter-april-2023/index.md

 Most notable PRs:

-- First bounty was finalised by Loc Nguyen: Getting Started Guide MapLibre GL Native for Android has now step by step guides and also a demo codebase [#808](https://github.com/maplibre/maplibre-gl-native/issues/808)
+- First bounty was finalised by Loc Nguyen: Getting Started Guide MapLibre Native for Android has now step by step guides and also a demo codebase [#808](https://github.com/maplibre/maplibre-gl-native/issues/808)
 - Thanks to Tadej Novak we have our first split repository initiative.
 We started with Qt platform [Qt platform](https://github.com/maplibre/maplibre-native-qt)
 - OpenGL 2 support is dropped.
 For the ones that still want to use OpenGL 2 please refer to the [opengl-2](https://github.com/maplibre/maplibre-gl-native/tree/opengl-2) branch.